minad/consult/README.md

 since both libraries already bring their own rich set of additional commands.

 The goal is to keep the completion-system specifics in this library to a minimum.
-For now there are commands which use Selectrum-specific extensions.
-If it turns out that it is not possible to implement these commands based on the standard API, they will be packaged up and released separately.
+Commands which cannot be implemented purely in terms of the standard API will be packaged up and released separately.
+As of now, only the `consult-buffer` implementation is problematic.
+Maybe I will provide a fallback variant of the command, which will work on all implementations, but will be a bit less rich than the variant offered if Selectrum is used.

 ## Available commands